Urias-T/teacher-assistant/README.md

 For issues or questions, please open an issue in the repository or contact me at: triumph@triumphurias.com

-## How to Run
+## WIP🚧

-🚧 Plans to include more agents are in the works
+Plans to include more agents and functionality are in the works.